saud2410/Ornith/readme.md

 uniques:

-"can move after attaking" "ignores ZOC" "No defensive terrain bonus" "+100% vs armored" "+150% vs air" "+150% vs helicopter" "can carry 4 aircraft units"
+"can move after attaking" "ignores ZOC" "No defensive terrain bonus" "can carry 4 aircraft units"